 Flexibility, Diversity & Geography

 One of the hallmarks of agilon health’s approach is the flexibility of our clinical, business and operational models.
 This flexibility allows us to successfully launch in diverse markets with varying insurance products and partner structures.
 Our model embraces local market nuances and allows us to collaborate with our partners to develop a unique set of operating assumptions that best fit their goals and market constraints.
 Here are some of our current partners who are benefiting from this flexible approach:

-CalCare IPA/LAMC IPA/Vantage Medical Group (Los Angeles metro market) are IPAs that serves over 200,000 members.
-They collaborate with Blue Shield of California, Care1St, HealthNet, Humana, and Molina to manage the quality and efficiency of care for patients in the greater LA and San Diego metro markets.
+CalCare IPA/LAMC IPA/Vantage Medical Group (Los Angeles metro market) are IPAs that serves almost 250,000 members.
+They collaborate with Blue Shield of California, HealthNet, Humana, and Molina to manage the quality and efficiency of care for patients in the greater LA and San Diego metro markets.

 MDX Hawai’i is a leading payor network caring and managing global risk for over 34,000 Medicare Advantage members.
 A leader in the transformation from fee-for-service to risk-based agreements, MDX Hawai’i collaborates with Humana and UnitedHealthcare Medicare Advantage Plans.

 FirstChoice Medical Group (Central Valley, CA) is a leading IPA caring for about 70,000 Medicare and Medicaid members in Fresno and Madera counties.
 Health plan collaborators include local, regional and national health plans, such as Anthem, Blue Shield of California, CalViva Health, and Humana who are committed to innovating the delivery system with their physician organization partners.